 Though Google Play Store has several protection layers for grading the apps as “safe to use,” sometimes, a particular bunch of apps bypasses the grading feature.
 These app developers try different methods to inject malware into the apps and host them on the Play Store.

-The cybersecurity company Bitdefender found a ground-breaking report about 35 malware-injected apps running freely on the platform and issued a warning to users who downloaded these apps.
+The cybersecurity news company Bitdefender found a ground-breaking report about 35 malware-injected apps running freely on the platform and issued a warning to users who downloaded these apps.